openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver-module/vlatest/Get-SqlAgentJobHistory.md

 - Specify the path of the SQL Agent instance.
 - Pass the instance of the SQL Agent in the input.
---.
-Invoke the cmdlet in a valid context.
+- Invoke the cmdlet in a valid context.

 ## EXAMPLES

 ### Example 1: Get the entire job history from the specified server instance
 ```
-PS C:\>Get-SqlAgentJobHistory -ServerInstance "MyServerInstance" | Format-Table
+PS C:\> Get-SqlAgentJobHistory -ServerInstance "MyServerInstance" | Format-Table
 InstanceID SqlMessageID Message
 ---------- ------------ -------
         34            0 The job succeeded.
 The Job was invoked by Schedule 8 (syspolicy_purge_history_schedule).
 T...